django/dsf-working-groups/draft/accessibility.md

 The Accessibility team can be tagged specifically in the following areas:

 - The [@accessibility](https://forum.djangoproject.com/groups/accessibility) Forum group tag
-- As a [GitHub team](https://github.com/orgs/django/teams/accessibility) in the Django organization
+- The [@django/accessibility](https://github.com/orgs/django/teams/accessibility) team in the Django organization

 The team meets online once per month.